 Help with understanding the Transitional Rules

-We have additional information on the draft Transitional Rules for the purposes of this consultation.
+This additional information on the draft Transitional Rules was provided for the consultation.
 This information is intended to help you understand the process and requirements described in the draft Transitional Rules.

 More supporting information and guidance material will be available after the Transitional Rules are finalised.